-- A description of the Traditional Owner Reef Protection Component, including: - a program logic model, which describes the expected cause and effect relationships between the component's activities and outcomes - o a narrative describing the logic model - o the interactions of the component with other components - o the principles underpinning the Traditional Owner Reef Protection Component - The scope of the Traditional Owner Reef Protection Component M&E - The Traditional Owner Reef Protection Component KEQs and summary approach to answering the questions - The performance expectations for prioritised end-of Partnership outcomes for the Component - The plan for monitoring the progress of the Traditional Owner Reef Protection Component for prioritised intermediate outcomes, including performance measures.
+- A description of the Traditional Owner Reef Protection Component, including: - a program logic model, which describes the expected cause and effect relationships between the component's activities and outcomes - o a narrative describing the logic model - o the interactions of the component with other components - o the principles underpinning the Traditional Owner Reef Protection Component - The scope of the Traditional Owner Reef Protection Component M&E - The performance expectations for prioritised end-of Partnership outcomes for the Component - The plan for monitoring the progress of the Traditional Owner Reef Protection Component for prioritised intermediate outcomes, including performance measures.

-The Traditional Owner Reef Protection Component M&E Plan was developed via an M&E planning workshop including Traditional Owners from19 the Lama Lama, Eastern Kuku Yalanji/Mualgal, Nywaigi, Yirrganydji, Wulgurukaba, and Koinmerburra groups.
+The Traditional Owner Reef Protection Component M&E Plan was developed via an M&E planning workshop including Traditional Owners from15 the Lama Lama, Eastern Kuku Yalanji/Mualgal, Nywaigi, Yirrganydji, Wulgurukaba, and Koinmerburra groups.
 Organisations represented include the Dawul Wuru Aboriginal Corporation, Koinmerburra Aboriginal Corporation, the Australian Institute of Marine Science (AIMS) and GBRF.
+Minor revisions were made in October 2021.